Can I Recover My Hot Wallet on a Ledger?

 How to Secure your Hot Wallet Assets Using a Ledger?

 What do we mean by that?
 As you now know, from the moment your private key is generated on an online interface, there is no way of being sure it’s safe.
-So recovering those same private keys in a Ledger is simply not an option.
+So recovering those same private keys in a Ledger is not an option.

 The answer is yes!
 Ledger’s ecosystem of integrations is constantly expanding, enabling you to interact safely and transparently from your hardware wallet.